cdapio/cdap/DEVELOPERS.md

 docker run -d -p 9999:9999 -p 10000:10000 caskdata/cdap-standalone
 ```

-You now have a new docker container running with the latest stable version of CDAP Standalone.
+You now have a new docker container running with the latest (develop branch) version of CDAP Standalone.